Computer-Association-of-SIUE/CAOS_Site/README.md

 ---

 #### responsive_nav.css
 Much like the footer, we can easily modify the navbar running across the top of all HTML pages.
 However, the navbar sometimes doesn't correctly repopulate links once it has been minimized and remaximized.
 This will be fixed in a future update.
 For sake of completion, the JavaScript file that works with this navbar will also be included below this.
+Also, some parameters in the navbar need to edited in each specific HTML file that contains the `<div>` elements of the navbar.

 ##### Table of Contents